keithmburu/courses/algorithms/prog2_multithreaded_matrix.md

 139 & 154 \\
 \end{bmatrix}.$$

-The naïve, iterative $O(n^3)$ algorithm for matrix multiplication is straightforward to implement by following the pseudocode, which is available on the Wikipedia page..
+The naïve, iterative $O(n^3)$ algorithm for matrix multiplication is straightforward to implement by following the pseudocode, which is available on the Wikipedia page.
 We will assume that the multipled matrices have the correct dimensions.

-To begin, implement the following function, which takes two matrices, represented by two two-dimensional arrays, `a`, and `b`, and return their product.
+To begin, implement the following function, which takes two matrices, represented by two two-dimensional arrays, `a`, and `b`, and returns their product.
 Ensure that this works correctly before moving to the next part.

 ```java
 public static int[]] multiply(final int[][] a, final int[][] b)